natalieethell/onedrive-explorer-js/README.md

-# OneDrive Browser sample web app
+# OneDrive Explorer sample web app

 This sample illustrates the basic concepts for interacting with OneDrive via Microsoft Graph API to create a file explorer web app.